The Ultimate Technical SEO Checklist (2024 Edition)

 12. Add structured data and schema

 Structured data is code that pro helps provide information about a page and its content.
 It gives Google context about the meaning of a page and helps your organic listings stand out on the SERPs.
-One of the most common types of structured data is called schema markup, which also includes lists and tables.

-There are many different kinds of schema markups for structuring data for people, places, organizations, local businesses, reviews, and so much more.
-You can use online schema markup generators.
+You don’t need to know how to code, you can use online schema markup generators.
 Google’s Structured Data Testing Tool can help create schema markup for your website.

 13. Review site health regularly